Logiqx/gps-details/docs/articles/9-garmin/README.md

 This is the cheapest rugged watch from Garmin with an AMOLED display.
 There is a MIP version, but the AMOLED display is a lot nicer.

-There are two sizes; 50 mm and 45 mm.
-These are the specifications for the 50 mm.
+There are two sizes; 50 mm (specifications below) and 45 mm.

 **Price**